onathanmateus/JAVASCRIPT/README.md

 # JAVASCRIPT
-Aqui você irá encontrar todo o material em pdf (disponibilizado pelo professor Gustavo Guanabara, da plataforma "Curso em video") que eu utilizo para estudar além de alguns exercícios e desafios que eu mesmo executei utilizando JAVASCRIPT.
+Here you will find all the material in pdf (made available by the teacher Gustavo Guanabara, from the "Curso em vídeo" platform) that I use to study as well as some exercises and challenges that I executed myself using JAVASCRIPT.